upspin/upspin/doc/security.md

 simply has bugs.

-Besides observing metadata, a bad directory server can cause harm by returning an incorrrect Access file to the client.
+Besides observing metadata, a bad directory server can cause harm by returning an incorrect Access file to the client.
 Access files are signed by the owner, but replay is possible;
 this might yield a stale list of readers or other permissions.
 (Similarly, the directory server could serve a stale signed DirEntry.)